nduyhai/nduyhai/README.md

-# Hi there 👋, I'm Nguyen Hai
+# Hi there 👋, I'm Bronn

 I'm a **Senior Software Engineer** passionate about building scalable systems and solving real-world problems with clean, efficient code.